Impact of taxes on the economy

 Positive role of taxes in development

-Taxes play an essential role in financing productive public spending, including education, health, and infrastructure.
-These investments contribute to sustainable development and improve the population's quality of life.
+Taxes play an essential role in financing productive public spending, including education, health and infrastructure.
+These investments contribute to sustainable development and improve the quality of life of the population.

-Furthermore, a well-designed tax system allows for a more equitable distribution of income, strengthening social cohesion and promoting inclusive economic growth that benefits all sectors.
+Furthermore, a well-designed tax system allows income to be distributed more equitably, strengthening social cohesion and promoting inclusive economic growth that benefits all sectors.

 Financing of productive public spending

-Taxes provide the resources necessary for the State to invest in essential public goods such as schools, hospitals, and roads.
+Taxes provide the resources necessary for the State to invest in fundamental public goods such as schools, hospitals and roads.
 These investments increase human and physical capital.

-Proper allocation of public spending, strengthening productive sectors, creates a favorable environment for private investment and long-term sustainable economic development.
+An adequate allocation of public spending, promoting productive sectors, creates a favorable environment for private investment and long-term sustainable economic development.

 Without these fiscal resources, essential infrastructure and services would be insufficient, affecting general well-being and limiting opportunities for growth and social progress.